fpgaemu/fpgaemu/docs/mig.rst

 -  Make sure the PHY to Controller Clock Ratio is 4:1 (ensuring that the physical DDR RAM will operate at 400 MHz, but the controller stays at 100 MHz i.e. ui_clk = 100 MHz).

--  Select 8 bits as the Data Width for each address in memory.
+-  For Kintex-7, select 8 bits as the Data Width for each address in memory.
 Also check that the number of Bank Machines used for managing DDR banks is set to 4.
+For Virtex-7, set the Data Width to 64 bits to account for the larger data bandwidth.

 -  At the bottom of the Controller 0 screen, make sure the memory details match ``1 GB, x8, row:14, col:10, bank:3, data bits per strobe:8, with data mask, single rank, 1.5V``